yehia67/documentation/dev-essentials/0.1/concepts/minimum-weight-magnitude.md

 Minimum weight magnitude (MWM) defines the requirements for proof of work.

-During proof of work, the transaction hash is repeatedly hashed until it ends in the same number of 0 trits as the MWM.
+During proof of work, the transaction is repeatedly hashed until the transaction hash ends in the same number of 0 trits as the MWM.
 The higher the MWM, the harder the proof of work.

 :::info:
 [Three 0 trits are encoded as a 9 in trytes](root://dev-essentials/0.1/references/tryte-alphabet.md).